Getting Through the Week: When You Have No Friends

 Making friends is easy in college- you’ve got a billion people in your age range, living within a mile of you, with similar interests, backgrounds, intelligence, and values.
 Your main responsibility is going to class for like 3 hours of the day and then kicking it the rest of the time and getting fucked up.
 If you can’t make friends in college, no offense but this blog isn’t for you.

 However, it can be tricky in the post-grad life.
-If you’re lucky, you move to a city with a bunch of people you know from college, high school, or some weird summer camp or birthright trip you went on (no offense to my Jewish friends.)
+If you’re lucky, you move to a city with a bunch of people you know from college, high school, or some weird summer camp you went to.
 But chances are, you’ll end up moving back to your parents house in the suburbs but all your home friends moved away and the closest city is like 2 hours away.
 Or you find yourself taking your first real job in some random ass city where you don’t know a ton of people.
 I did this after college- it’s tough and that abrupt solitude can be a little jarring.
-Of course I landed on my feet, made great friends and had a blast because I’m a king.
-But it didn’t happen over night.

 Like I always say, you can be a whiner or you can be a winner.
-You can be a little bitch about it if you want.
-Or you could, ya know, show some fucking emotional growth and push yourself out of your comfort zone a little bit.
 In this broken world, no one else is responsible for your happiness but you.
-Thanks Obama.
+So stop whining and start winning.

 Here’s how you stay sane when you need some fucking friends.